-Hoteliers and property owners have redefined the concept of revenue management over the years, aligning with the latest strategies and technologies.
-Effective revenue management not only provides a clear roadmap for pricing and optimization but also serves as a metric for a hotel's overall success.
+Hoteliers and property owners have redefined the concept of revenue management over the years, aligning with the latest strategies and technologies to stay ahead of the curve.
+Effective revenue management provides a clear roadmap for pricing and optimization and serves as a key indicator of a hotel's success.

 Table of contents